Climate Change (Information Disclosure Based on TCFD Recommendations)

 Address Climate Change (Contribute to a Decarbonized Society)

 Capital Introduction Working on initiatives in carbon dioxide capture and storage (CCS) business toward the realization of a carbon-neutral society and inclusive and sustainable economic growth Building of CO2 capture chains using CCS We will aim to build CO2 capture chains to contribute to the reduction of greenhouse gases toward the realization of a sustainable society.
 Refine CO2 storage technologies - an application of petroleum development technologies - and enhance access to CO2 capture chains (e.g., collection and transportation) to link them to CO2 storage technologies.
 Build a CO2 transportation and storage business model by uncovering CO2 capture needs at places where CO2 is emitted in client industries across our companies.
-Together with ITOCHU Oil Exploration Co., Ltd., we joined the Geological Carbon Dioxide Storage Technology Research Association to participate in a project to research and develop technologies for underground sequestration of carbon dioxide.
-In connection with the comprehensive CCS strategy formulated by Japan’s Ministry of Economy, Trade and Industry, we are studying with our consortium partners the feasibility of a CCS value chain project using ship transportation.
-We aim to build a business model for the CO2 capture chain through these initiatives.
+Together with ITOCHU Oil Exploration Co., Ltd., we joined the Geological Carbon Dioxide Storage Technology Research Association, which researches and develops technologies for underground sequestration of carbon dioxide.
+In FYE 2024, the Tohoku Region West Coast CCS initiative was publicly selected by the Japan Organization for Metals and Energy Security to study the feasibility of a Japanese Advanced CCS Project.
+We are also studying with our consortium partners the feasibility of a CCS value chain project using ship transportation.

 Address Climate Change (Contribute to a Decarbonized Society)